mikemag/MonkeyCAM/README.md

 My plan for work includes, roughly in order:

+* Engine
   * Target more G-code controllers with different formats and requirements.
   * More options for effective edge, nose, and tail.
 (MonkeyCAM v3, for instance, had 6 tail options.)
   * Port the code to soften the transition between edge and nose/tail.
 (You can work around this with a sandblock and two min of your time for now.)
   * Read the overall board shape from other CAD programs (DXF at least).
   * Mold design and program to cut molds.
   * Rouging passes for the core profile.
   * Output the overall shape, insert locations, etc. to PDF/DXF for printing or use in other CAD programs.
-* Host MonkeyCAM on servers in something like AWS or Google Apps;
-  serve the UI while running the engine on the server, provide local storage for board configurations.
   * Adapt for other kinds of 'boards': kite boards, skate boards, etc.

-My plan does not currently include any further significant UI work.
-I find the HTML overview generated as of v4.0.3 more than adequate to iterate on design and understand what the parts will look like.
-I will continue to refine the overview, of course.
-I hope others find it equally easy to use.

-If anyone is interested in building an interactive UI for MonkeyCAM please contact me and I will be happy to help with logistics and integrating the current engine with your UI.
-Some potential ideas to
-consider:

-* Create an interactive web-based UI built on HTML 5, and enable local execution.
-  * The UI should include easy controls for inputting the shape parameters, plus live visualization of the overall shape, profile, insert placement, etc. It also should include specifying the machining parameters.
-* Cretae a G-code validation UI, built on the same framework as the design UI.
-  * This includes import of the G-code programs output from MonkeyCAM, as well as pretty much any G-code program, visualization of the tool path, overlay of multiple programs together for validation, and stepping through G-code programs to better understand how the cutter will move.

-Why not just open source MonkeyCAM v3 and its UI?
-Honestly, the code for older versions of MonkeyCAM had grown rather organically over almost 10 years and three major revisions.
-It is a huge mess of C#, WinForms, and Managed DirectX, and I'd really prefer no one but me ever sees that code again. :)
+* Web App
+  * Improve input UI, remove need to use JSON.
+  * Improve the results UI, remove the need for the overview HTML currently generated.
+  * Worker reliability and scaling: retry, allow multiple workers again.

 ## Dependencies

-MonkeyCAM currently depends on the following packages:
+MonkeyCAM engine currently depends on the following packages:

 * Mac build: Mac OSX 10.11.6 El Capitan with the system compiler, Apple LLVM version 8.0.0 (clang-800.0.42.1).
 * Ubuntu build: ubuntu 16.04 LTS with the default compiler, gcc (Ubuntu 5.4.0-6ubuntu1~16.04.4) 5.4.0 20160609.